 Additionally, the project includes a 30-foot-tall freestanding concrete wall to minimize sound impact from an adjacent major street.
 The wall sits on concrete pile foundations to handle the significant vertical and lateral loads, and to avoid surcharging the nearby pool.

 The Kinesiology Lab and Aquatic Center is currently in design and has been submitted to DSA for plan review.
 The project is anticipated to start construction in late 2019.

-Ben Pitts, S.E., Principal with KNA Structural Engineers comments “This is truly an interesting and challenging project with multiple buildings and structures utilizing different lateral systems.
+KNA Principal Ben Pitts, S.E. comments, “This is truly an interesting and challenging project with multiple buildings and structures utilizing different lateral systems.
 We look forward to starting construction!”